What are your goals? What is your vision in life?

-This is rather the most important question asked in an interview because this determines your commitment and dedication towards achieving your goals and aim in life.
-The person who is taking your interview mainly asks such question as to have a basic idea of how much organized and planned you are about your career.
+These are the most important questions asked in an interview because they determine your commitment and dedication towards achieving your goals and aim in life.
+The person who is taking your interview mainly asks such a question as to have a basic idea of how much organized and planned you are about your career.

 So, what might be the best answer to this what are your goals in life interview question?
 But before that let us see,

 To get hired in a good organization you not only need to be technically strong but should also possess a few other traits which are mandatory and assessed by almost every employer.
 That is the reason you would be facing different types of questions in an interview.
 One such question is “what are your goals?”

 The other forms of this question are mentioned below, but all of them convey the same meaning

 Few similar questions for ‘what is your vision in life’ asked during your interview are:-

 - What is your aim in your life?

 - What are your long term plans or goals?

 - Where do you see yourself 5 years from now?
 How confident are you to fulfill all these objectives in your life?

 - In what way will you put your skills to work to achieve your vision of life and objectives in your life?